underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 [9..10]  u16  entityCount entity blocks that follow
 ```

-The `tick` and `lastAcked` fields are how the client reconciles its predicted self with authoritative state.
-The client drops input commands with `sequence ≤ lastAcked` from its replay buffer, then rewinds and replays the rest.
+The `tick` and `lastAcked` fields are how the client reconciles its predicted self with authoritative state. `lastAcked` proves arrival, not acceptance: movement re-plans once per player per tick from the newest tap of that tick, so a tap superseded within its own tick is acknowledged and never planned.
+The snapshot therefore carries a second acknowledgement, `moveAck` — the highest `PlayerAction` sequence that actually re-planned movement — and the client adopts the authoritative `targetPos` / `path` only once `moveAck` covers its newest command.
+See ARCHITECTURE.md § Input replication.

 Other message types (init data, FCT) carry their own headers and are not part of the per-tick replication stream.